swinslow/ll-explorer-py/docs/notes.md

 Want to have:

 * **orig**: original string
+* **origrc**: list of tuples [(row1, col1), (row2, col2), ...] for each char in orig
 * **proc**: processed string ready for matching
-* **procmap**: list of tuples: (proc idx, orig idx, orig row, orig col)
+* **procmap**: list of corresponding indices in orig for each char in proc
-  - _proc idx_: index in proc (might not need; same as position in list)
-  - _orig idx_: index in orig; preceding char's index for newly inserted chars
+  - will include preceding character's index for e.g. newly inserted chars
-  - _orig row_: row in orig, accounting for line breaks
-  - _orig col_: column in orig, accounting for line breaks

-FIXME eventually, may want to have each of the orig values in procmap include start and end values.
+FIXME eventually, may want to track start + end values in procmap

-The **procmap** pointers to the index in the **orig** string are tracked for at least two reasons:
+The **procmap** pointers to the index in the **orig** string are tracked for several reasons:

-1. using the corresponding portion of the **orig** string when processing regular expressions in `<alt>` tags; and
+1. using the corresponding portion of the **orig** string when processing regular expressions in `<alt>` tags;
-2. on errors, being able to communicate back to the user or caller the original position of the match failure.
+2. on errors, being able to communicate back to the user or caller the original position of the match failure; and
+3. being able to show (via UI or otherwise) which row/column corresponds to a location in the match, via procmap => origrc

 Preprocessing for **proc** should involve accounting for: